 Emma appeared with this Anaïs and she was different to the others.
-As they came in and made ready to partake of the morning tea, more like a brunch, Hugh observed.
+As they came in and made the morning tea ready, more like a brunch, he observed.

-It struck him that Anaïs was a different item altogether in fact – the others all had at least a certain fixation on looking stylish as something de rigeur but she had these round-toed shoes and quite ordinary clothing and hair which spoke of things other than elegance – she’d be caleld a regular girl in America most like, a girl next door.
+It struck him that Anaïs was a different item altogether in fact – the others all had at least a certain fixation about looking stylish as something de rigeur but she had these round-toed shoes and quite ordinary clothing and hair which spoke of things other than elegance – she’d be called a regular girl in America most like, a girl next door.

-Nothing wrong with that, nothing wrong with not being a fashion queen but there was a level perhaps that a person should look after herself.
-She was clean and tidy though, he didn’t mean that – he didn’t know but perhaps not totally with it, not as sharp as they were.
+Nothing wrong with that, nothing wrong with not being a fashion queen but there was a level perhaps … well, he couldn’t quite nail what it was.
+She was clean and tidy, he didn’t mean that – he didn’t know what he meant but she was perhaps not totally with it, not as sharp as they were.

-Everyone was aware of what was going on, everyone was scrutinizing, only Anaïs felt uncomfortable, the more so as he’d tried to disguise his interest.
+Everyone was aware of what was going on, everyone was scrutinising, only Anaïs felt uncomfortable.

 ‘I’ve seen you before, Mademoiselle.’